c247/ArbitrageDetector/README.md

 # ArbitrageDetector
 This program web-scrapes exchange rates for currencies and runs a modification of the bellman-ford algorithm to detect for negative-weight cycles.
 The graph G has currencies as its verticies and the edge weight betwen two currencies is modifided to not be the actual exchange rate, but the inverse log of it.
+If there exists a negative weight cycle in the graph, then there exists an arbitrage opportunity!

 ## Steps To Run